 Finding The Club at ATL

 The lounge grants entry to Priority Pass and Priority Pass Select members, as well as a host of other partners, like Qatar Airways and Air France.
+The lounge is also available for one time use by departure ticket holders for a fee.

 The bathrooms inside the lounge are accommodating and spacious, although dimly lit.
 I actually like the lighting, especially in the morning as it’s not too harsh.